-Robert Winters is counsel to Burchell MacDougall in Truro, Nova Scotia and President of Napwick Holdings Limited, a private holding company.
+Mr. Robert Winters, Q.C., is counsel to Burchell MacDougall in Truro, NS and President of Napwick Holdings Limited, a private holding company.

 Paul Stackhouse is co-owner/operator of the award-winning Hillsdale House Inn in Annapolis Royal, Nova Scotia.
 His background is in hospitality, tourism marketing, and strategic planning and activation.
 His experience in the hotel industry spans nearly 40 years and includes leadership positions at the Holiday Inn Harbourview, Dartmouth and Dundee Resort & Golf Club in Cape Breton.

 Mr. Stackhouse also serves on several provincial and regional tourism committees

 Donna has extensive experience as an entrepreneur and consultant in marketing, tourism, and e-commerce.
 Donna holds a PhD in Management from McGill University, where she studied consumer behaviour with an emphasis on hedonic consumption.
 She was awarded the title of Doctoral Fellow for the Society for Marketing Advances (SMA) in November 2006 (Nashville, TN) and 2007 (San Antonio, TX).
 Following her residency at McGill University, she joined the Faculty of Business at the University of New Brunswick (Saint John campus) where she taught students in both the Bachelor of Business Administration (BBA) and Bachelor of Applied Management in Hospitality and Tourism (BAMHT) programs.
 Donna subsequently joined the F.C.
 Manning School of Business at Acadia in 2009.
 Since joining Acadia, Donna has established herself as a wine tourism researcher.
 She has presented her work at conferences in Italy, Ontario, and British Columbia.